-Police Reports After a DC Car Accident
+Police Report After a DC Car Accident

 So, why do insurance carriers take police reports so seriously?
 There are a few reasons.
 For one, the insurance adjusters negotiating settlements on car accident cases did not go to law school or fully understand the rules of evidence.
 Of course, there remains the possibility that they are feigning ignorance to benefit their argument.
 Nonetheless, even if the police report for your DC car accident case blames you, it is not conclusive that you are liable.
+In many cases, our legal team has taken a case despite a police report blaming a client for the accident and winning in court despite the rocky start with the officers at the scene.

 How to Request a Police Report in DC